-Another example of this approach would be to design a new SSBN that would carry an SLBM substantially smaller than the D-5.
-The SLBMs carried by such a submarine could be either new-production C-4s, a new-design SLBM the same size as the C-4, or a new-design SLBM that differs in size from the C-4 but is nevertheless substantially smaller than the D-5.
-This approach would have a higher development and design cost than modifying the Virginia-class design, but could result in a design that would better meet technical and operational requirements.
+An alternative to modifying the Virginia-class design would be a new-design SSBN designed to carry an SLBM substantially smaller than the D-5.
+The SLBMs carried by such a submarine could be either new-production C-4s, a new-design SLBM about the same size as the C-4, or a new-design SLBM that differs in size from the C-4 but is nevertheless substantially smaller than the D-5.
+This alternative would have a higher development and design cost than modifying the Virginia-class design-its development and design cost could be close to or virtually the same as that of a new-design SSBN intended to carry an SLBM the same size as (or larger than) the D-5.